Alfie-Mills/rota/README.md

-# Quick Rota built on bootstrap by Alfie Mills
+# Quick JS app built on bootstrap by Alfie Mills